Essex: Two unitary authorities

 In 1998, the boroughs of Southend-on-Sea and Thurrock were separated from the administrative county of Essex after successful requests to become unitary authorities.

 Devolution and local government reorganisation

 In 2025, Essex County Council and the fourteen local councils are working with central government on a scheme to reorganise how Essex is governed.
 A new elected mayor would take on some of the responsibilities of the county council, replace the Essex Police, Fire and Crime Commissioner, and have new powers devolved from central government.
 Essex County Council, the two unitary authorities and the twelve borough and district Councils would be also be replaced, with the current plans being for three, four or five unitary authorities.

+On 25 March 2026, the Secretary of State for Housing, Communities and Local Government announced his decision that Essex would be reorganised into five unitary authorities.
+These proposals were withdrawn in September 2026.

 Governance

 National

 Essex became part of the East of England Government Office Region in 1994 and was statistically counted as part of that region from 1999, having previously been part of the South East England region.